 "Perhaps... perhaps not..." considers Stone, dropping the questions in favour of delivering the beat-down of Joe's life with his bare fists and dangling his carcass over the platform edge in front of a train.
 "But my four years on the B'nai Brith Yesheva High School Boxing Team will even the odds!"

 Ah, what a nice villain.
-Admittedly, not a particularly smart villain, unless the New York police are so incompetent as to be confused by what's close to a written confession leading to a bound and gagged woman in a sinister looking rabbi's apartment.
+Admittedly, not a particularly smart villain, unless the New York police are so incompetent as to be confused by what's basically a written confession leading to a bound and gagged woman in a sinister-looking rabbi's apartment.
 Especially since Zelig himself admits that his only reason is that Joe didn't check in, which quite possibly means that he's just completely incriminated himself because Joe got drunk or hit by a car or something.
 Oh, and that if Stone hasn't already gone to the cops, he obviously has nothing that will stick.
-This approach to villainy is slightly less genre savvy than trying to headbutt Jason Vorhees is what I'm saying.
-Still, at least it's efficient, getting Stone to his house a whole ten minutes faster than if he'd had to, say, Google for the address or something.
+This approach to villainy is slightly less genre-savvy than trying to headbutt Jason Vorhees is what I'm saying.
+Still, at least it's efficient, getting Stone to his house a whole 10 minutes faster than if he'd had to, say, Google the address.

 On the other hand, while Stone has common sense and righteousness on his side, Zelig has 'a gun'.
 That evens things up a little bit.
 Possibly more than a little, especially when his plan is to use it to make Stone walk to his apartment balcony and jump right off.
 The evil genius!
 Truly, the only flaw with this plan is that... uh... it will draw the attention of the police right to his house, where the mysterious death of a murder suspect will inevitably be combined with the long trail of evidence Zelig has incompetently left behind, at the very least putting him in danger and quite possibly exposing his entire scheme.
 Also, his leverage for this is promising not to kill Lauder's wife, despite clearly not being able to leave her alive after hearing his villain speech, which means Stone has no reason not risk going for the gun and snapping the much weaker man like a twig without even needing his trusty boxing gloves, Sodom and Gomorrah.

 Now I think about it, Zelig really sucks at this, doesn't he?
-He then gets his villain card clipped further when Joe storms in, his previous ass-whooping having apparently sunk in to some level.
-"Did anyone follow you?" he demands, having forgotten that he himself practically left his business card at a crime scene.
+He gets his villain card clipped further when Joe storms in, his previous ass-whooping having apparently sunk in.
+"Did anyone follow you?"
+Zelig demands, having forgotten that he himself practically left his business card at a crime scene.
 Then, when Joe angrily insists that he wants his money, he completely breaks villain protocol by replying "You want what you deserve?
 Fine!" and shooting him.
 No!
 Foul!
 The idiot minion has to say that.